How does you website appear to search engines? Have you crafted proper titles and descriptions? Do you need a birds eye view of webpage information?

 Scroll to the right and you’ll see various columns about the website page address, the type of content it is, status code, page title, meta description, headings, meta robots, canonical links, size of page, word count, internal links and external links.

-There’s an official user guide on the Screaming Frog site and I suggest you refer to it if you want some documentation from the horse’s mouth.
+There’s an official user guide on the Screaming Frog site and I suggest you refer to it if you want the latest documentation from the horse’s mouth.

 Resource Info Summary